vince-nyanga/my-library/README.md

 ## Things To Do

-- Add more tests to all layers
+- Add more tests to all layers.
-- Add more features
+- Add more features.
-- Clean up a few things
+- Clean up a few things.